OSGeo/OSGeoLive-doc/en/overview/proj4_overview.rst

 Proj4 is used in :doc:`MapServer <mapserver_overview>`, :doc:`GRASS GIS <grass_overview>`, :doc:`PostGIS <postgis_overview>`, :doc:`Mapnik <mapnik_overview>`, Thuban, OGDI, TopoCad, OGRCoordinateTransformation and various others.

-Proj4 has been translated from C to :doc:`other languages <http://trac.osgeo.org/metacrs/wiki>`.
+Proj4 has been translated from C to `other languages <http://trac.osgeo.org/metacrs/wiki>`.
 These sub-projects include:

 * Proj4js (JavaScript) - used in :doc:`OpenLayers <openlayers_overview>`.
 * CS-Map (C++) - used in MapGuide.